-We collected smears from the women using special cytobrushes for LBC 'Cell Scan', which were then placed into vials with the preservative fluid, and sent for conventional cytology (azur-eosin staining), Slides preparation was performed using the Cell Scan-100 (semi-automatic) and Cell Scan-200 (automatic) devices with haematoxylin-eosin staining.
-Interpretation of the material obtained was based on the TBS terminology reporting (Bethesda system, 2001.
-We used TBS 2001, as the research started before the 2016 edition was issued), [AQ1]
+We collected the two smears from the women at the same time: using special cytobrushes for LBC 'Cell Scan', which were then placed into vials with the preservative fluid, and also for conventional cytology (azur-eosin staining).
+Slides preparation was performed using the Cell Scan-100 (semi-automatic) and Cell Scan-200 (automatic) devices with haematoxylin-eosin staining.
+Interpretation of the material obtained was based on The Bethesda System (TBS) terminology reporting (we used TBS 2011, as the research started before the 2016 edition).